You should look to extend your lease because;

 Increases the value – As the length of your lease decreases, so will the property’s value

-- A longer lease is more marketable
+Saleability - If you decide to sell your property, a longer lease is more marketable

 When should the lease be extended?

-As part of our involvement in a lease extension, we not only assist extending the lease we also apply specialist knowledge, expertise and experience to review the terms of the existing lease in their entirety.
-We advise on how the lease can be improved and updated to help comply with current mortgage lender requirements, and avoid any issues selling the lease in future.
+At Amphlett Lissimore, we understand that cost will be a concern.
+Therefore, we will give you a firm estimate of the costs involved at the outset so that you are fully aware of your position before you start the process.
+As part of our involvement in a lease extension, we not only assist in extending the lease, but we also apply specialist knowledge, expertise and experience to review the terms of the existing lease in their entirety.
+We advise on how the lease can be improved and updated to help comply with current mortgage lender requirements, to help avoid any issues selling the lease in future.